holesch/not-my-board/doc/installation.md

 # Installation

-Since you'll need to run `not-my-board` as root user to export USB devices, you should install it globally in an isolated environment with [`pipx`][1].
+Since you'll need to run `not-my-board` as root user for some operations, you should install it globally in an isolated environment with [`pipx`][1].

 [1]: https://pypa.github.io/pipx/